matteobusi/incremental-mincaml/README.md

 The project requires:

 - [OCaml >= 4.06.1](http://www.ocaml.org/) standard compilers and tools
 - [Ounit/OUnit2](http://ounit.forge.ocamlcore.org/) OCaml Unit testing library.

 ## Building the project #
-Typing `make` will generate a `main.byte` executable, that you can run to try the incremental typechecker:
+Typing `make` will generate a `main.byte` executable, that you can run to try the incremental type-checker:
 ```
 $ make
 ```